Professional Indemnity Insurance for Architects

 We have specialist knowledge of the professional indemnity market for Architects and offer a range of services that help established and new firms obtain their cover quickly and at a competitive premium.

-- Free warranty and legal advice
+- Free contract and legal advice

 It's important to have some understanding of how this market works to be able to make an informed decision on which product is best for your firm.